prebid/Prebid.js/dev-docs/get-started-with-prebid-server.md

 });
 {% endhighlight %}

+Optionally, if you chose to use one of the existing Prebid.org members as your server host, you can also use the defaultVendor property.
+This property represents the vendor's default settings for the s2sConfig.
+When used, these settings will be automatically populated to the s2sConfig, saving the need to individually list out all data points.
+Currently 'appnexus' and 'rubicon' are supported values.

+These defaults can still be overridden by simply including the property with the value you want in the config.
+The following example represents the bare minimum configuration required when using the defaultVendor option:

+{% highlight js %}
+var pbjs = pbjs || {};

+pbjs.que.push(function() {

+    pbjs.setConfig({
+        s2sConfig: {
+            accountId: '1',
+            bidders: ['appnexus', 'pubmatic'],
+            defaultVendor: 'appnexus'
+        }
+    });

+    var adUnits = [{
+        code: '/19968336/header-bid-tag-1',
+        sizes: sizes,
+        bids: [{
+            /* Etc. */
+        }]
+    }];
+});
+{% endhighlight %}

 {: .alert.alert-info :}
 **OpenRTB Endpoint**
 If your `s2sConfig.endpoint` points to a url containing the path `openrtb2/auction`, such as the AppNexus-hosted endpoint https://prebid.adnxs.com/pbs/v1/openrtb2/auction', Prebid will communicate with that endpoint using the OpenRTB protocol.

 {: .alert.alert-info :}
 **Additional `cookieSet` details**
-We recommend that users leave `cookieSet` enabled since it's essential for server-to-server header bidding that we have a persistent cookie for improved cookie match rates.
-If set to `false`:
+If set to `true`:
-&bull; Prebid.js will not overwrite all links on page to redirect through a persistent cookie URL
+&bull; Prebid.js will overwrite all links on page to redirect through a persistent cookie URL
-&bull; Prebid.js will not display a footer message on Safari indicating that cookies will be placed on browsers that block 3rd party cookies
+&bull; Prebid.js will display a footer message on Safari indicating that cookies will be placed on browsers that block 3rd party cookies

 <a name="prebid-server-video-openrtb" />